albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    "Because of too much compassion these words have fallen into grasses."

-[1]: One of the most beautiful and most famous mountains in the southern part
+<sup>1</sup> One of the most beautiful and most famous mountains in the southern part

      of China with many Zen monasteries.

-[2]: The Goroho Peak, translated as "Five Elder" Peak, is the most noted peak
+<sup>2</sup> The Goroho Peak, translated as "Five Elder" Peak, is the most noted peak

      of Mt.
 Ro.

-<strong>Case 35: Manjusri's "Three Three"</strong>
+### Case 35: Manjusri's "Three Three"

 Manjusri asked Mujaku,